tox-dev/gh-action-tox/README.md

 ## Features

-The reusable workflow has a job called `check-tox` that waits for the whole tox matrix.
+The reusable workflow has a job called `✅ check-tox` that waits for the whole tox matrix.
 It can be used in the branch protection to avoid having to list each of the dynamic check names.